scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 On your turn or as a reaction you change the fate of up to 5 creatures in range you can see.
 Make a spellcasting roll against 2 terrible dice for each creature targeted.
-On success, until the end of the creatures next turn they ignore any dice that roll a failure or critical failure and are unaffected by Hex.
+On success, until the end of the creatures next turn they ignore any dice that roll a failure or critical failure and are unaffected by Hex, Paralyze, and Stun.

 Add a superior die to your roll for every level cast above 7th.